Literature: Unicorns of Balinor

 - Blondes Are Evil: Lori Carmichael is selfish, whiny and immature compared to the bronze-haired protagonist.
-However, it's not likely Lori dyes it since she is, in fact, fourteen — and Character Development smooths her out a bit.
+However, Lori is also a wealthy fourteen-year-old—and Character Development smooths her out a bit.

 - Bond Creatures: Every Royal Princess is Bonded to the (current) Lord of the Animals to ensure that the creatures of their world can talk.
-When Ari and Chase were wounded amnesiacs recuperating in our world, it was not a good thing, but they recover.
+When Ari and Chase were wounded amnesiacs recuperating in our world, it wasn't a good thing, but they recover.

 - Capital Letters Are Magic: The Gap, Entia the Shifter, the Shadow Unicorns, the Celestial Valley... this happens a lot.

 - Carnivore Confusion: Surprisingly averted.
 See Veganopia below.

 - Cool Unicorn: Many.
 Especially Chase, who's pictured above.

 - Deadly Race: Ari and Chase enter in a steeplechase with five-foot tall burning fences.

 - Defanged Horrors: Kraken and the Shifter.
 Obviously they were meant to be scary, but Mary Stanton's writing abilities and her use of less-than-pleasant smells or sounds makes her villains rather jarring.